-“A diamond in the rough is so legitimately rare,” says Ben Blackwell, co-founder/co-owner of Third Man Records.
-“And that’s what we have here.”
+“A diamond in the rough is so legitimately rare, and that’s what we have here.”

 The “diamond” in this analogy is the roster of talent that a group of U-M students put together on one bill 50 years ago: Muddy Waters, B.B.
 King, Son House, Howlin’ Wolf, Junior Wells, Clifton Chenier, Roosevelt Sykes, Lightnin’ Hopkins, T-Bone Walker, Big Joe Williams, Magic Sam, Mississippi Fred McDowell, Big Mama Thornton, and more.

 The “rough” refers to nearly 17 hours of original live recordings, made as a personal memento by a young fan with a portable reel-to-reel machine.

 “This is the most DIY record you could possibly release,” says Blackwell, from Third Man’s Nashville headquarters.
 “It’s one fan pointing a microphone at the stage.”

 Fortunately, that one fan and his microphone had the wisdom to store the tapes properly for decades.
 So when his son discovered them in a basement in 2009, they still sounded pretty good.
 And let’s be honest: Fidelity is not the point here.
 The fact that the audio exists at all is kind of a miracle.

 “[The Ann Arbor Blues Festival] was not some elaborate, corporate-sponsored idea had by marketing men,” says Blackwell, a Detroiter by birth.
 (Third Man has an outpost there.)
 “This was a concert put on by a bunch of kids and captured by people even younger than those kids.”